wayofnumbers/pelican-plugins/Readme.rst

 Read More link            Inserts an inline "read more" or "continue" link into the last html element of the object summary

-Readtime                  Adds article estimated read time calculator to the site, in the form of '<n> minuites'.
+Readtime                  Adds article estimated read time calculator to the site, in the form of '<n> minutes'.

 Related posts             Adds the ``related_posts`` variable to the article's context